alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-energy-related-goods-technology-and-services.markdown

 ---

-It’s a criminal offence to export any energy related goods and services without a licence that are subject to EU sanctions against Russia.
+It’s a criminal offence to export certain equipment used to drill for oil or gas to Russia without a licence.

+Check the list of [goods and services](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=OJ%3AJOL_2014_229_R_0001#d1e32-9-1) covered by EU sanctions that need a licence.

 ##Goods and services you can’t export